Creating relevant dialogue through cultural heritage with Virtual Reality.

 Our Method & Process

 Our process in this project consits of three workshops that will inform the development of a VR-demo.
 There will be exploration in how to increase immersion with both sound and visualisation.
-We will also search for a suitable level of interaction and placement of information to both convey information about the archeology findings (such as objects) but also about the story of the individuals who were found in what is now reffered to as "House 40".
+We will also search for a suitable level of interaction and how mixed media can inform about the historical objecs found in the house, as well as the destiny of those individual who were found in what is now reffered to as "House 40".

 Sandby borg is an ongiong excevation project, find out more about their process and latest finds.